 The risks associated with China’s credit issues contributed to the S&P lowering China’s credit rating from A+ to AA- in September 2017.
 At the time the S&P noted that “China’s prolonged period of strong credit growth has increased its economic and financial risk.”

 Beijing is also working to reign in capital flight as a result of Chinese investors seeking out lucrative opportunities overseas.
 If not controlled, high levels of capital flight can reduce the availability of financial resources needed to drive economic growth.
-China has enacted several measures to curb capital flight, which include capping overseas withdrawals and limiting foreign exchange purchases by non-government entities.
-While these policies can be effective, they also discourage foreign investments and can hinder domestic competition.
+In 2017, China enacted several measures to curb capital flight, which include capping overseas withdrawals and limiting foreign exchange purchases by non-government entities.
+These efforts continued in 2018 as trade frictions with the US intensified.
+While these policies may prove effective at reducing capital flight, they may also discourage foreign investments and hinder domestic competition.

 A more permanent solution to China’s credit worries may lie in increasing domestic consumption.
 Developing a robust services sector, in particular, could help reduce credit-fueled investments and form the bedrock of sustainable growth in the medium-term.